 Diagnosis item:

-A Diagnosis item is mandatory and only one is allowed
+A Diagnosis item is mandatory and more than one is allowed

 The diagnosis can be described by a text field.
 This property is optional (This is free text and the doctor can describe different diagnoses)

 The main diagnosis must be defined by a code.
 Because different coding system exists, the coding system and version must be mentioned.